alined908/phoodi/README.md

 - [x] Pagination on entities
 - [x] Ellipsis on navbar avatar email
 - [ ] Favicon
+- [ ] Add preferences warning if no preferences

 ## Todo Deploy
 - [ ] Serve build for reach app